talgo59/PBL-project---AI-Agent-for-Notion-Knowledge-Base/README.md

-AI Agent for Notion Knowledge Base\n
+AI Agent for Notion Knowledge Base

 This repository contains the code for an AI Agent designed to answer user queries by leveraging a Notion knowledge base and dynamic web scraping.
-The agent is built using the LangChain framework and the Google Gemini Flash model to orchestrate a series of specialized tools.\n
+The agent is built using the LangChain framework and the Google Gemini Flash model to orchestrate a series of specialized tools.

 The project consists of a simple Flask web application that provides a user interface to interact with the agent.